dsa-advanced-assignment-hnsw/hnsw/simple_hnsw/README.md

 ### Step 2: Run the Application

-#### 🐧 Linux / macOS
+**Linux / macOS**

 Run the shell script:
 ```bash
 ./run_web_app.sh
 ```

-*Note: This script will automatically create the virtual environment, install dependencies, and start both the backend and frontend.*
+Note: This script will automatically create the virtual environment, install dependencies, and start both the backend and frontend.

-#### 🪟 Windows
+**Windows**

 Run the batch file (double-click or run in CMD):
 ```cmd
 run_web_app.bat
 ```

-*Note: This script will automatically create the virtual environment, install dependencies, and launch two command windows (one for Backend, one for Frontend).*
+Note: This script will automatically create the virtual environment, install dependencies, and launch two command windows (one for Backend, one for Frontend).

-Open **http://localhost:5173** in your browser to start exploring!
+Open http://localhost:5173 in your browser to start exploring!

-## 🛠️ Manual Installation & Running
+## Manual Installation & Running

 If you prefer to run services manually or debug specific parts: